colecathcart/609Capstone/encryption_zone/GonnaCry/README.md

 # Requirements

-Ensure you have navigated into encryption_zone/GonnaCry directory before executing any of the code below
+Ensure you have navigated into encryption_zone/GonnaCry directory before executing any of the code below:

 Before installing the pycrypto library and requests, a virtual python environment is required for Virtual Machine:
-    ```

     python3 -m venv venvgonnacrysandbox

     source venvgonnacrysandbox/bin/activate
-    ```

 GonnaCry requires the pycrypto library and requests, installation below

-    ~$ pip install -r requirements.txt
+    pip install -r requirements.txt

 You may also need to install pyinstaller:

-    `~$ pip install pyinstaller`
+    pip install pyinstaller

 # Compiling the code

-    ~$ pyinstaller -F --clean main.py -n gonnacry
+    pyinstaller -F --clean main.py -n gonnacry

-    ~$ pyinstaller -F --clean decryptor.py -n decryptor
+    pyinstaller -F --clean decryptor.py -n decryptor

 # Running the code
-    Ensure you unzip files2encrypt.zip **inside** encryption_zone/GonnaCry directory and navigate there with your terminal You can run the code by directly running main.py to encrypt all files in files2encrypt/ or
+Ensure you unzip files2encrypt.zip **inside** encryption_zone/GonnaCry directory and navigate there with your terminal.
+To encrypt all files in files2encrypt:

+    You can run the code by directly running main.py or
-    ~$ dist/gonnacry
+    dist/gonnacry

     You can decrypt your files by running decryptor.py or
-    ~$ dist/decryptor
+    dist/decryptor

 # Objectives:
 - [x] encrypt all user files with AES-256-CBC.